unascribed-archive/Correlated-Legacy/Interface.md

 # ![](https://i.imgur.com/oH28xFM.png) Interface

-**Note that the Interface is probably about as complex as automation in this mod is going to get.
-Correlated Potentialistics is just a storage mod, and is intended to be minimal and not do everything for you.**

 The Interface exposes the contents of the network to automation, or allows automation to add items to the network.

 Using any BuildCraft-compatible wrench, you can reconfigure each face of the interface to choose the mode.
 There are four modes: